Non-governmental organization

-NGOs are classified by (1) orientation—the type of activities an NGO undertakes, such as activities involving human rights, consumer protection, environmentalism, health, or development; and (2) level of operation, which indicates the scale at which an organization works: local, regional, national, or international.
+NGOs are classified by (1) orientation- entailing the type of activities an NGO undertakes, such as activities involving human rights, consumer protection, environmentalism, health, or development; and (2) level of operation, which indicates the scale at which an organization works: local, regional, national, or international.

-Russia had about 277,000 NGOs in 2008.
-India is estimated to have had about 2 million NGOs in 2009 (approximately one per 600 Indians), many more than the number of the country's primary schools and health centers.
-The United States, by comparison, has approximately 1.5 million NGOs.
+The number of NGOs varies widely by country.
+India has one of the largest sectors, with over 3.7 million NGOs registered on the government's DARPAN portal as of 2024.
+In contrast, the number of registered NGOs in Russia has seen a significant decline due to restrictive laws, with thousands being liquidated or delisted since the implementation of the "foreign agent" law.
+The United States, by comparison, has approximately 1.5 million NGOs; an NGO for every 227 people.

 Types

 NGOs further the social goals of their members (or founders): improving the natural environment, encouraging the observance of human rights, improving the welfare of the disadvantaged, or representing a corporate agenda.
 Their goals cover a wide range of issues.
 They may fund local NGOs, institutions and projects, and implement projects.